 Next: Think about future options

 Many of them are available as online courses too, by the way, so that you don’t have to give up on your day job in order to continue your education.
-Have a look at this online msn to begin with, and scroll through all the other options.
+Have a look at this online MSN programme to begin with, and scroll through all the other options.

 Talk to others